Introduction to Logistic Regression in R

 Logistic regression in R is defined as the binary classification problem in the field of statistic measuring.
-The difference between dependent and independent variable with the guide of logistic function by estimating the different occurrence of the probabilities i.e. it is used to predict the outcome of the independent variable (1 or 0 either yes/no) as it is an extension of linear regression which is used to predict the continuous output variables.
+The difference between a dependent and independent variable with the guide of logistic function by estimating the different occurrence of the probabilities, i.e., it is used to predict the outcome of the independent variable (1 or 0 either yes/no) as it is an extension of a linear regression which is used to predict the continuous output variables.

 How does Logistic Regression in R works?